newchuyalong/libgdx-learning/Deploying-your-application.md

 <img src="http://libgdx.badlogicgames.com/uploads/Screen%20Shot%202013-08-23%20at%2011.16.10-0STXrLHoAH.png" width="400"></img>

 This will package all code and your assets into a single JAR file.
-To run the JAR file, a user can just double click it, provided she has Java installed.
+To run the JAR file, a user can just double click it, provided she/he has Java installed.

 A project worth mentioning is [JarWrapper](https://github.com/stbachmann/JarWrapper), a tool to bundle a JRE with your desktop jar file in a cross platform manner. this tool is in development.